 Beautiful flowers in the park

-The view of the lovely park is the first thing I saw when I arrived at the lake from the town center.
+The lovely park view is the first thing I saw when I arrived at the lake from the town center.
 At that time, the lake reflects the colorful houses and buildings at the backdrop of the park’s garden.
 Flowers are everywhere.
 Overall, they seem to be a very inviting sight to furthermore explore the area.

 Daily lives of the locals

-When you start walking around, you will begin to see locals hanging around the park and roaming along the lakeshore.
-When I was there, I saw families bonding together, kids were playing badminton, teens arranging events in the park, and guys fishing in the lake.
+When you start walking around, you will see locals hanging around the park and roaming along the lakeshore.
+When I was there, I saw families bonding together; kids played badminton, teens arranged events in the park, and guys fishing in the lake.
 It may seem usual, but it kinda gave me a piece of time to think about how beautiful a simple life can be.

 An old man fishing at Lake Sapa | Lady riding a scooter